-► To back up the settings via SCP:
+To back up the settings via SCP:

+'''

-Type the following SCP command and press Enter. scp <user name>@<device ip>:/backup\settings.txt
+scp <user name>@<device ip>:/backup settings.txt

+'''

-- <user name> is the "admin" or any user profile with Administrator Privileges - <device ip> is the IP address or hostname of the PX3 whose settings you want to back up. - 2.
+<user name> is the "admin" or any user profile with Administrator Privileges

+- <device ip> is the IP address or hostname of the PX3 whose settings you want to back up. - 2.
 Type the user password when prompted. - 3.
 The system saves the settings from the PX3 to a file named "backup settings.txt."

-► To restore the settings via SCP:
+To restore the settings via SCP:

+'''

+scp backup_settings.txt <user name>@<device

+ip>:/settings restore

+'''

-- 1. Type the following SCP command and press Enter. scp backup\settings.txt <user name>@<device ip>:/settings\restore - <user name> is the "admin" or any user profile with Administrator Privileges - <device ip> is the IP address or hostname of the PX3 whose settings you want to restore. - 2.
+- <user name> is the "admin" or any user profile with Administrator Privileges - <device ip> is the IP address or hostname of the PX3 whose settings you want to restore. - 2.
 Type the user password when prompted. - 3.
 The system copies the configuration included in the file "backup\settings.txt" to the PX3, and displays the following message.
 Starting restore operation.
 The connection will be closed now.